canonical/traefik-k8s-operator/doc/adr/2023-10-18 subdomain routing with cert per unit.md

 * Good, because no wildcard certs (more secure).
 * Bad, because the number of SANs per cert is limited.
+* Bad, because may get rate limited by the CA.
+* Bad, because depends on the order things are done on an ACME server: if the server first revokes the previous certificate, it could create outages.

 ### One cert per app (wildcard SANs only for ingress-per-unit)
 ```